Digital Health Market Size and Share

 Consolidation Agility: Thriving Amid Industry Realignment

 The dramatically slowed pace of mergers and acquisitions—with only 21 M&A deals in Q3 2024 compared to the previous year's quarterly average of 37—signals a critical competitive reset in how digital health trends are reshaping industry structure and competitive positioning.
 This consolidation slowdown, coupled with the overall investment decline to $8.2 billion across 379 investments so far in 2024 (compared with $10.8 billion across 500 deals in full-year 2023), indicates a market shifting from rapid expansion to strategic integration.
 For connected health providers, this environment rewards those with agile partnership strategies that can navigate industry realignment without relying solely on acquisition-based growth.
 Forward-thinking companies are restructuring their approach to market expansion through strategic alliances that enhance service offerings and extend market reach without the capital requirements of outright acquisition—similar to how transformation partners like HIMSS have built networks serving over 65,000 centers in more than 50 countries.
 This emerging competitive dynamic favors global digital health players who demonstrate excellence in partnership orchestration, interoperability leadership, and ecosystem integration, enabling them to achieve network effects and scalability advantages without the financial and operational burden of numerous acquisitions.
-Companies mastering this collaborative approach can maintain growth momentum despite constrained M&A options, while simultaneously positioning themselves as attractive partners or acquisition targets when market conditions evolve.
+Companies mastering this collaborative approach can maintain growth momentum despite constrained M&A options, while simultaneously positioning themselves as attractive partners or acquisition targets when market digital health industry conditions evolve.

-Global Digital Health Industry Leaders
+Digital Health Industry Leaders

 1. Allscripts Healthcare Solutions Inc.